alanplotko/Claim-Free-Tech-eBooks/README.md

 2) Open terminal and run `crontab -e`

-3) Add in the following line at the bottom:
+3) Add in the following line at the bottom and save:

 `0 20 * * * python3 /usr/local/bin/claim_free_ebook.py`